TylerWoolcott/blockchain-developer-bootcamp-final-project/README.md

 - contracts: contains all the solidity code.
 - migrations: contains the migration scripts for deploying solidity contracts to the blockchain.
 - node_modules: contains all smart contract dependencies.
 - tests: contains the smart contract unit tests (written in Javascript).
+To run tests navigate to the project root directory and type ``truffle test`` in the terminal.
 - design patterns: `design_pattern_decisions.md`
 - avoiding common attacks: ``avoiding_common_attacks.md``
 - deployed contract address and testnet: `deployed_address.txt`